 information there, instead of on the

 For more information about that, see Flask Extension Development.

-The context is typically used to cache resources on there that need to be created on a per-request or usage case.
-For instance database connects are destined to go there.
+The context is typically used to cache resources that need to be created on a per-request or usage case.
+For instance, database connections are destined to go there.
 When storing things on the application context unique names should be chosen as this is a place that is shared between Flask applications and extensions.